adequatej/open-source-tools/CONTRIBUTING.md

-# Contributing to OCF x WPI Open Source Tools
+# Contributing to Open Source Tools

 Thank you for your interest in contributing to our open source tools collection!
 This document provides guidelines and instructions for contributing.